effekt-lang/effekt/examples/features/blocks.effekt.md

   }
 ```

-The block parameter `f` is enclosed by curly braces and is syntactically separated from the value paramters.
-Of course, there may also be multiple block parameters
+The block parameter `f` is enclosed in curly braces and syntactically separated from the value parameters.
-each enclosed by curly braces.
+While multiple value parameters are separated by comma, multiple block parameters are expressed enclosing each in curly braces.

 ```effekt:repl
 [1, 2, 3].myMap { x => x * 2 }